CVE-2025-12385 Overview

 Vulnerability Analysis

-The vulnerability resides in the rich-text rendering path of the Qt Quick Text component.
-When the component encounters an HTML <img> tag, the parser reads the width and height attributes and uses them to allocate rendering buffers.
-The implementation does not enforce reasonable upper bounds on these dimensions or validate them against available memory.
+The Qt Quick Text component supports a subset of HTML for rich text rendering, including the <img> tag for inline images.
+When parsing the tag, the framework reads the width and height attributes and uses them to allocate image buffers and layout space.
+The implementation does not enforce upper bounds on these values, nor does it validate them against available memory.

 Root Cause